kutuluk/js13k-2d/README.md

 // Render a scene
 renderer.render();

+// Change sprite position
+sprite.position.set(100, 50);

+// Rerender a scene
+renderer.render();
 ```

-> For a better understanding of how to use the library, read along or see example folder and have a look at the [live example](https://kutuluk.github.io/js13k-2d)!
+> For a better understanding of how to use the library, read along or see example folder and have a look at the [live example](https://kutuluk.github.io/js13k-2d).

 ## API (in progress)